plastic-io/graph-server/README.md

 # What are Plastic-IO Graphs?

 Plastic-IO graphs are a high level graph programming language built on top of JavaScript and executed with the [Plastic-IO Scheduling Engine](https://github.com/plastic-io/plastic-io).
 Plastic-IO graphs are stored as JSON files.
-The GUI for [Plastic-IO IDE](https://github.com/plastic-io/graph-editor).
+The GUI for Plastic-IO is the [Plastic-IO Graph Editor IDE](https://github.com/plastic-io/graph-editor).

-# Executing Graphs
+# Executing Graphs on the Graph Server

 You can execute graphs on the server by subscribing events to the lambda "DefaultRoute" in this project.
 By default, all unbound HTTP traffic to the domain will come to the graph route.
 What graph gets executed is based on the URL.